 Where it all began.

 I had my first taste of being an online entrepreneur early on in my professional career.

 Right around the time I graduated with my master’s in instructional technology, I went to work as an interactive multimedia developer at an eLearning company.
 After being introduced to the World Wide Web in grad school, I became interested in creating websites and I taught myself how to do that in my free time.

 Once I’d put together a handful of sites (for myself and a few family members), I started a freelancing business creating websites for small business owners.
 I enjoyed the challenge and the variety in that freelance work.
 At the time, though, it was an add-on to my full-time job, not something that I thought would (or could) be my only work.

 When I realized spending long hours in an office with windows that didn’t open (among other things) just wasn’t the right situation for me, I took a leap and left the job at the eLearning company without another job lined up.

 I continued freelancing, adding other services to the mix.
 I still didn’t have consistent work and hadn’t yet figured out the way to make that happen, so after about a year I started a new full-time job in an office with windows that opened.
 (It was in a basement, though, so I knew it wasn’t quite the dream spot just yet—but it was a definite improvement.)

 This position took me to a nonprofit development office, where I held a variety of positions over time, with responsibilities for a website, an online community, a print magazine, and special events.
-I continued my freelance website work and started selling nature photographs I’d taken, too.
+I also continued my freelance work and I started selling nature photographs I’d taken, too.
 (I sold them online, and at local farmer’s markets and fairs.)

 What happened next was big.